 - We host a free, open-access mailing list with nearly 5,000 subscribers.
 To learn more, visit our mailing lists page.

 - We organise an annual Internet Research conference, one of the premier academic conferences in this field.
-The most recent one was held in Denver, Colorado (October 2013) and the next will be Daegu, Korea (October 2014).
+The most recent one was held in Daegu, Korea (October 2014) and the next will be Phoenix, Arizona, USA (October 2015).
 More information on our annual conference can be found here.

 - In collaboration with Information, Communication and Society we publish selected, refereed papers from the annual conference in a special issue of that journal each year.
 This arrangement follows four years’ publishing with Peter Lang of the Internet Research Annual.